lgozasht/Peromyscus-reproductive-convergence/README.md

 ```

 #### runPAML
 Runs PAML's codeml.
-To specify which model to use, open the file and edit the "paml_control_model", which can be either "paml_control_model0" or "paml_control_model2"
+To specify which model to use, open the file and edit the "paml_control_model", which can be either "paml_control_model0" or "paml_control_model2".
+Both control files are available in this repository.

 ```
 python runPAML.py